 When testing weather stations, we conducted in-depth research and chose the best options on the market.
 We designed our test plan to determine how accurately each product measured weather conditions based on nearby local weather stations.
 We spent hours installing, operating, and recording data then analyzed our results.
 Each product was meticulously evaluated based on real-life experience.

 We put all the products through a side-by-side comparison to properly and accurately rank each one.
 All weather stations were evaluated according to accuracy, ease of use, durability, aesthetics, and features.

-After tallying up the results, the Osprey came out on top.
+After tallying up the results, the Ambient Weather Osprey came out on top.
 This station recorded the most accurate data across the board.
 The manufacturer claims a small variation in accuracy, which is common.
 However, more often than not, the variation revealed not to be a factor in achieving precision.
 Not far behind was the Iris and Vantage Vue.
-Their sensor arrays proved their worth in accuracy as their data was almost as spot-on as the Osprey with minimal variation.
+Their sensor arrays proved their worth in accuracy as their data was almost as spot-on as the Ambient Weather with minimal variation.
 We feel all three would be a reliable source for localized weather.

 The ThermoPro performed remarkably well in recording temperature despite its nominal price and less enhanced sensor.
 Testing revealed the Netatmo and Newentor gave a decent performance in this category.
 We especially liked the Netatmo for reporting on outdoor humidity.